“Out — out are the lights — out all!

 “ Feel like a sparring for a couple of rounds” Allen asked from behind him.
 “Hand to hand or with sticks, your choice” Jared cursed under his breath the man was always just appearing out of thin air like that, much like another friend of his liked to do.
 Ori the little shit loved trying to get people to fly out of their skins just about as much as Allen did, Jared thought with a silent laugh.

 “Actually, I wouldn’t mind some hand to hand,” Jared said then asked.”
-Full contact or wuss with pads? “ He said grinning at Allen.
+Full contact or wuss with pads? “ He asked grinning at Allen.

 “What do you think would impress the young lady more? “ Allen replied with a matching grin.